j4k0xb/bambu-connect-linux/README.md

-# Bambu Lab Connect for Linux
+# Bambu Connect for Linux

 This repo extracts the MacOs version of [Bambu Connect](https://wiki.bambulab.com/en/software/bambu-connect) and repackages it for Linux as an AppImage.